GrayCatWhiz/Python/README.md

 # Python is <3

-Compilations of Basic Python Scripts with some basic functionalities.
+Compilations of Basic Python Scripts with specific functionalities.